hzozo/kubeedge_thesis_demo/README.md

 ## Purpose of the project

-This project was established in order to demonstrate the use of cheap technological devices in edge computing.
-The project uses 3 cheap sensors - capable of reading temperature and humidity levels - in order to provide one reliable signal utilizing the capabilities of edge computing.
-The goal is to prove that one can make reliable measurements using cheaper devices at a possibly lower price, even if more of these devices are required.
+This project was established in order to demonstrate the possibility of the use of cheap technological devices in edge computing.
+This project uses 3 cheap sensors - capable of reading temperature and humidity levels - in order to provide one reliable signal utilizing the capabilities of edge computing.
+The goal is to prove that one can make reliable measurements using cheaper devices at a possibly lower price, even when more of these devices are required.

 ## Description